-The final cost for the project was \$8,840,329, over \$620,000 below budget and 6.8% less than the amount designated in the bond referral.
+The final cost for the project was \$8,840,329, more than \$620,000 under budget and 6.8 percent less than the amount designated in the bond referral.

 The VMC is a highly functional and complex animal facility designed for treatment of a wide range of animals.
 The back area houses a labyrinth of holding zones that flow around treatment rooms.
 The front constitutes a support wing, gracefully shaped with an "ark-like" curved glulam roof structure.